Please note this is a channel-specific article only applicable to Amazon.

 2. Until the report has been processed, Linnworks will still see the item as FBM, as it was previously, and will submit stock levels for it if there has been a change in available level.

-3. This is how stock levels could be submitted for items that have just been switched to FBA in your Amazon inventory - potentially resulting in phantom listings on Amazon, even if you switch the FBM listing back to FBA via the Amazon inventory.
+3. This is how stock levels could be submitted for items that have just been switched to FBA in your Amazon inventory - resulting in phantom listings on Amazon.

 Example: